nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Event: 'criticalError'

 When using the `autoFork()`.
-Worker will automaticly be respawed when they die.
+Worker will automatically  be respawed when they die.
-However if thare a a permanent error in a worker, lets say a syntax error.
-The worker will in a second and be respawend again.
+However if there is a permanent error in a worker, lets say a syntax error, the worker will die in a second and be respawend again.
 To prevent an infinity respawn loop, the module log the previously 5 deaths.
-If all 5 workers was alive in less than a second it won't respawn any more workes, and the `cluster.disconnect()` function will be runed.
+If all 5 workers was alive in less than a second it won't respawn any more workes, and the `cluster.disconnect()` function will be executed.

 In this case the criticalError event will be emitted.
 The event can be used to notify the admin about an critical error.